splunk/observability-workshop/docs/rum/RUM-online-boutique.md

 ![Online Boutique](../images/apm/online-boutique.png)

----

 ## 2. Generate traffic

 The goal of this exercise is for you to browse the RUM enabled Online Boutique and buy different products and different quantities.
 For extra credit, you may even use the url from different browsers or from your smartphone.

 This will create  multiple sessions to investigate.
 Take your time to examine and buy the various products and put them in your cart:

 ![Cart Online Boutique](../images/rum/cart.png)

 Doesn't that HOME BARISTA KIT look tempting?...
-Your time for shopping start now....
+Your time to start shopping now!

 ![Clock](../images/rum/Clock.gif)